Needlesslord/Research-Project-Installer/docs/README.md

 This web page and the [GitHub repository](https://github.com/Needlesslord/Research-Project-Installer) where it is created from are dedicated to what an Installer is and how to create one for your software in Windows using xml integration and the Wix Toolset extension to work wih, with small steps and a solution provided.
 For further information, a bibliography is provided below.

+*Disclaimer!
+If you do not understand a term or need further help with this documentation, please use IT Dictinary pages such as [Computer Hope](https://www.computerhope.com/) or contact me directly at needlesslord@gmail.com.*

 ***

 ## Who am I?

-I am [Núria Lamonja i Pujol](https://www.linkedin.com/in/needlesslord/) (GitHub username [*Needlesslord*](https://github.com/Needlesslord), e-mail: needlesslord@gmail.com), student of the [Bachelor's Degree in Video Games by UPC at CITM-TTC](https://www.citm.upc.edu/ing/estudis/grau-videojocs-bcn/).
+I am [Núria Lamonja i Pujol](https://www.linkedin.com/in/needlesslord/) (GitHub username [*Needlesslord*](https://github.com/Needlesslord), e-mail needlesslord@gmail.com), student of the [Bachelor's Degree in Video Games by UPC at CITM-TTC](https://www.citm.upc.edu/ing/estudis/grau-videojocs-bcn/).
 This content is generated for the second year's subject Project 2, under supervision of lecturer [Ramon Santamaria](https://www.linkedin.com/in/raysan/), tech developer and lead of [raylib technologies](https://www.raylib.com/) and [emegeme](https://www.emegeme.com/).

 ***